Ibinarriaga8/eng298-fa25-mod7-sbom-lab1/README.md

 ### **Report Deliverable**

-Throughout this lab, you will capture your commands, screenshots, and findings in a short report (2-3 pages total).
+Throughout this lab, you will capture your commands, screenshots, and findings in a short report (2-3 pages total, PDF format).
 This report will compile your SBOM generation results and vulnerability analysis (top 5 CVEs).
-The final report, along with the required output files, will be submitted in your Codespace’s deliverables/folder and pushed to GitHub.
+The final report, along with the required output files, will be submitted in your Codespace’s /deliverables folder and pushed to GitHub. **See Part 3: Deliverables below for more information.**

 ## **Part 1: SBOM Generation (in Codespaces)**